radfordm-osu/radfordm-osu.github.io/valvevr/readme.md

 <hr>
 ### Old Projects
 This project re-used and updated assets from older project solutions.
-You can find the orignal projects from past years below.
+You can find the original projects from past years below.
 - [VR Factory (2020)](https://github.com/jlouis2k4/VR-Construction-Training-System)